carologistics/clips_executive/clips_executive/cx_docs/plugins/protobuf_plugin.rst

 Messages need to be registered before they can be used.
 The easiest way is to utilize the configuration options to specify directories that host proto definitions (``.proto`` files).
-This automatically registers all found messageswhen the plugin is loaded in a CLIPS environment.
+This automatically registers all found messages when the plugin is loaded in a CLIPS environment.

 It is also possible to instead register types explicitly by looking them up from a linked library.
 However, this requires to build a shared library from proto files and then link it together with the :docsite:`cx_protobuf_plugin` plugin, creating a new linked plugin.